tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Touch of Wizardry

 You gain 1 affinity of Wizard.
 Whenever you take a full heal-up, randomly choose a wizard spell of the highest level you can cast.
-For the rest of the day, you know this wizard affinity and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or daily—when that option is rolled during your turn.
+For the rest of the day, you know this wizard affinity and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the wizard affinity refers to Intelligence, you can replace that ability score with references to Charisma.